Today I have a FREE baby romper pattern to share with you!

 Does a baby in your life need a dapper little romper?
 I’m giving this one away!
 It’s also a size 6 months and sewn up with lots of love 🙂 Come join the Peek-a-Boo Facebook Group for your chance to win it!
 Just find the photo and comment for your chance to win!

 ***Update: winner has been chosen

-Now let’s sew up a romper!
+Now let’s sew up the free baby romper pattern!

 This button-up baby romper pattern is currently available in size 6 mos.
 A full pattern with sizes newborn-4t and a long pants option is available here

 Now that you have your baby romper pattern printed, tape it together along the dashed lines and let’s get started!
 Catch the tutorial after the jump

 Free Baby Romper Pattern Instructions

 This project has a lot of steps but it really sin’t super time consuming to sew so don’t panic 🙂 Use a 1/4″ seam allowance unless otherwise noted

 1. Add a 1″ strip of interfacing to each front romper piece 1/4″ in from the placket edge.
 Your placket is the portion up at the top.
 Finish the center front seam/bottom edge of the placket with a serger or zig-zag stitch.
 While you have your interfacing out add a piece of interfacing to the front snap placket, 1 back snap placket and 1 collar piece.

 4. Press the top edge of the pocket over 1/4″ towards the wrong side.
 Press the top edge over 1/2″ towards the right side and topstitch the folds in place 1/2″ in from the sides.
 Turn the top of the pocket right side out and press the sides and bottom edges in 1/2″.
 Topstitch the top of the pocket.